cloudmesh-book/book-latex-2018/cloud-clusters/volumes.md

    * ...
    * many more

-Vol 3.
+## Vol 3.
 Cloud Technologies (523, 524)

+> WE WORK ON THIS TO PREPARE FOR COMMUNITY IMPROVEMENT

-:  This volume contains a comprehensive description of many cloud technologies that are often referred to used to build cloud architectures.
+This volume contains a comprehensive description of many cloud technologies that are often referred to used to build cloud architectures.
 This list is curated by the students of all cloud classes and each student is required to contribute to this volume.
 Typically we ask that about 10 technologies will be added or improved per student.
 It may be a good idea for those with out a project to add 20-30 more technologies to not reduce the class grade by a quater grade.
 This would be equivalent to a project.

-   We have about 640 but we think that 350 need to be redone
+We have about 640 but we think that 350 need to be redone due to possible violation of quoting while just copying the text as it was not detected or corrected by some TAs.
+We dont know if its really 350, but we need to check them.
+Students can do that.

-   The ideal length of the technologies should be between 150 - 450 words
+The ideal length of the technologies should be between 150 - 450 words.

-Vol 3.
+## Vol 3.
 Cloud Clusters and DevOps (524, 516, 616)

-: In this volume we focus on deploying cloud clusters on a variety of platforms including containers virtual machines and possibly also HPC.
+In this volume we focus on deploying cloud clusters on a variety of platforms including containers virtual machines and possibly also HPC.
 Chapters include

   * virtual machines
   * containers